Caster: Coding a Topology

 A configuration file that defines resources, variables, etc., in a Terraform configuration..auto.tfvars

-Contains the values to be used for variables defined in.tf
+Contains the values used for variables defined in.tf

 files.

-Note: When working with Files in Caster CTRL+L locks/unlocks a file to prevent others from editing that file simultaneously.
+When working with files in Caster, CTRL+L locks/unlocks a file to prevent others from editing that file simultaneously.
 When locked, the file icon appears as a dashed line.
 When unlocked, the file icon appears solid.
-Files can also be locked by an administrator.
+Administrators can also lock files.
 A file is administratively locked to prevent anyone from changing that file.
 A lock icon in the top right corner of the file edit screen denotes that the file is administratively locked.
 CTRL+S saves a file.

 See the official Terraform Documentation for more details on supported file types and extensions.
-In the future, Caster may provide more guidance on what types of files can be created and what their contents are expected to be.
+In the future, Caster may provide more guidance on allowed types and content of files.

 Workspaces

 A workspace represents a specific instance of a deployed Terraform configuration.
-The same configuration can be used to deploy virtual machines to multiple workspaces that differ only by the values set to certain variables.
-For example: a configuration for an enclave in a Cyber Flag exercise may be defined once, and then deployed to flag00
+Use the same configuration to deploy virtual machines to multiple workspaces that differ only by the values set to certain variables.
+For example, define a configuration once for an enclave in a Cyber Flag exercise, and then deploy to flag00

 through flag30